evancofer/DeepArk_manuscript/README.md

 conda activate DeepArk_manuscript
 ```

-The training portion of the manuscript uses a different version of Selene than the rest of the manuscript.
+The training portion of the manuscript (as well as some data generation steps) uses a different version of Selene than the rest of the manuscript.
+This is because it uses some additional functionality that was never fully released with Selene.
 This version of Selene has been packaged with this repository for reproducibility purposes.
 To create the training environment, please run the following commands: